--- Simple logic gates ---

 Answer:

-(c.)
+(b.)
 Java AND operator: The AND operator in Java is &&.
-A compound condition using the && operator will only evalulate to true if both conditions/variables are true.
+A compound condition using the && operator will only evaluate to true if both conditions/variables are true.
 For example, if boolean a = true; boolean b = false; and boolean c = true; then (a && b) evaluates to false, but (a && c) evaluates to true.

 (d.)
 AND Logic Gate: The AND logic gate is a circuit which has two inputs.
-It is designed such that only when both of the circuits have current applied to them will the gate allow electricity to be passed through it.
+It is designed such that only when both of the circuits are closed (i.e. a closed path through which electricity can flow) will the oeverall gate allow electricity to be passed through it.

 ______________________________________